nauful/LibUA/README.md

 # LibUA
-Open-source OPC UA client and server library for .NET based on IEC 62541.
-Available as only source files, a demo client and a demo server.
+Open-source OPC UA client and server library for .NET and .NET Core based on IEC 62541.
+Available as source files, a demo client and a demo server.
 Tested and commercially used in industrial applications with commercial vendors' UA servers and clients.

 ### Features
-- Fully supported OPC UA core client and server specification.
+- Fully supported OPC UA core client and OPC UA server specification.
 - OPC UA binary protocol with chunking.
 - Optimized memory buffers for encoding/decoding large and complex structures to/from raw bytes.
 - Support for all message types, node types, and default address space from the UA specification.